htv2012/snip/README.md

 # Nice to Have
-- Integration with fzf
 - Integration with bat
 - Integration with jq
 - Tags
 - Keep a database for metadata (tags, ...)
-- I would be nice if we can display the file using `bat`

 # Backlog
 - Add github workflow to `hatchling build` package for the release